 Our stay in Maryland was interrupted by a curious trip to the capital of the United States.
 We were so close to the National Mall and with the election quickly approaching, it seemed like an ideal stop along our travels.
 We stayed with out friends Haley and Tyler in Virginia for a fun-filled weekend.
 The National Mall is located in the middle of Washiongton D.C. and is made up of a number of museums, memorials, and monuments.
 Tons of history to explore in a 5-mile radius.

-We were only able to visit this area for one day but it was a very full one and had many attractions to see.
-At first we went by foot but soon decided to rent bikes in order to see many of the sites.
+There was only one day for us to visit but it was a very full one and had many attractions to see.
+We mostly walked around but soon decided to rent bikes in order to see many of the sites.
 We used Capital Bikeshare and had a worthwhile ride around.
 They have comfy seats and were great to ride around the distances between monuments.
 We visited quite a lot on our visit, but not everything we wanted to.
 If you just want to check it out 1-2 days will suffice, but if you are a history buff and want the full experience I’d plan 3-4 days to take it all in.
 I’ve linked most everything with links to the National Park Service or Smithsonian for you to plan a trip of your own!

 Attractions – Museums, Memorials, & Monuments